 - 1. A description of the circumstances of the closure - 2.
-The location of student and personnel records
+The location of student and personnel records discipline records, immunization records, completed coursework, credits that meet graduation requirements, a transcript, and state testing results

 In addition to the four required items above, notification of parents/guardians of all students, and all majority age and emancipated minor students, shall also include: